guyplusplus/Arduino_Virtual_Ball_in_Torus/README.md

 - *m* : the mass of the ball
 - *fr* : the friction factor

-When the board is fixed, where xy is the horizontal plane and its z axis points vertically upward, the only moment is from the gravity force:
+The Arduino board (the torus) is by convention located in the plane XY (p1p2 in the diagram above), where Z (p3) axis points vertically upward.
+When the board is steady in the earth referential, the only moment is from the gravity force:

 &nbsp;&nbsp;&nbsp;&nbsp;![Moment from gravity force](./equ-gravity.svg)